EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/17_final_project/README.md

 Name them after the behaviour, not after the function.
 Your reviewers will read the test names before they read the code.

+→ **Done when** both are green, named after the behaviour, and each one has been seen to fail once.

 ### 7. Ship it

 ```bash